xNS5/PhotoFrame/README.md

 Teamviewer -- I fucking hate teamviewer, but if it works, so be it.

-DAKboard -- Works with Google Photos, however it's subscription based and is overall more limiteds.
+DAKboard -- Works with Google Photos, however it's subscription based and is overall more limited.